 We have an evening.

 When he leaves, and he doesn’t stay over which makes sense to me somehow, I look at him and wonder why I like him.
 I haven’t sorted out the above list yet.
 I don’t like feeling vulnerably intrigued by a man but, he could probably take care of me and that’s really comforting.
-I could probably take care of him too which is an even better feeling.
+I wonder if I could manage taking care of him too.
+I like thinking about it.
 He leaves and it takes me seconds to fall asleep.

 I speak to Eddie every day.
 I tell him a large portion of “everything”.